-Code Meaning to the LP Print Service 1 to 127 A problem was encountered when printing a request (for example, too many nonprintable characters or the request exceeds the printer capabilities).
+Code Meaning to the LP Print Service 0 The print request has been successfully completed.
+If a printer fault occurred, it has been cleared.
+1 to 127 A problem was encountered when printing a request (for example, too many nonprintable characters or the request exceeds the printer capabilities).
 The LP print service notifies the person who submitted the request that there was an error when printing it.
 This error will not affect future print requests.
 If a printer fault has occurred, it has been cleared.
 128 This code is reserved for internal use by the LP print service.
 Interface programs must not exit with this code.
 129 A printer fault was encountered when printing the request.
 This fault will affect future print requests.
 If the fault recovery for the printer directs the LP print service to wait for the administrator to correct the problem, the LP print service disables the printer.
 If the fault recovery is to continue printing, the LP print service will not disable the printer, but it will try printing again in a few minutes. >129 These codes are reserved for internal use by the LP print service.
 Interface programs must not exit with codes in this range.